OCBier/tfs-virtual-file-system/README.md

 # virtual-disk-file-system
-A FAT-based file system aimed at micro mobile devices
+A FAT-based file system aimed at micro mobile devices.
+Includes an API and lightweight CLI for functional testing.